-As a Church of England school, we promote a high -profile, proactive, whole-school approach to the importance of fellowship and our school family.
-We seek to be pre-emptive and preventative in our approach to all forms of poor behaviour and related attitudes.
+As a Church of England school, we promote a high-profile, proactive, whole-school approach to the importance of friendship and our school family.
+We seek to be pre-emptive and preventative in our approach to all forms of poor behaviour and related attitudes

-We proactively harness our school ethos and values to teach fellowship skills and to nurture empathy on a daily basis.
-We regularly remind the children how to use our Fellowship Code (see Appendix 1).
+We proactively harness our school ethos and values to teach friendship skills and to nurture empathy on a daily basis.
+We regularly remind the children how to use our 5 Steps to Friendship Code (see Appendix 1), especially Steps 1 and 2.
 We create and celebrate together opportunities for our pupils to "do good".
 We also seek to encourage our pupils to "will good" i.e. speaking up and doing what is right even when the burden is heavy.
-Our programme of school worship provides a vehicle to reinforce our high expectations for behaviour by inspiring the children, through stories and prayers, to take a risk and stick up for their peers when they encounter any form of unkindness or unfairness.
+Our programme of school assemblies provides a vehicle to reinforce our zero tolerance to poor behaviour by inspiring the children, through stories and prayers, to take a risk and stick up for their peers when they encounter any form of unkindness or unfairness.

 We believe that positive expectations, routines & procedures are crucial to facilitating effective behaviour management.
-A range of processes are in place to support our pupils in managing their own behaviour on a daily basis.
+A range of processes are in place to support our pupils in managing their own behaviour on a daily basis